Philosophy Help Centre

-The Philosophy Essay tutor cannot provide philosophical advice or provide judgments about the material students are writing about.
+The Philosophy Essay Tutor cannot provide philosophical advice or provide judgments about the material students are writing about.
 For this sort of help, students must see their Professor and/or Teaching Assistant.
-The Essay Clinic is strictly for help with strengthening the structure and general argumentation in philosophy essays.
+The Help Centre is strictly for help with strengthening the structure and general argumentation in philosophy essays.

-Students in Philosophy 110, 120, and 133 are strongly encouraged to make use of this service.
-Students in any philosophy class are welcome.
+Students in Philosophy 110, 120, and 133 are especially encouraged to make use of this service; students in any philosophy class are welcome.

-The Clinic operates on a drop-in basis.
+The Help Centre operates on a drop-in basis.
 Appointments are not required.